Engaging project descriptions are crucial to catching people’s attention and boosting participation.

 A good project description should be no longer than 200 words max, grab people’s attention and instantly be easy to understand.

 Here’s how to set out basic project information using EngagementHQ’s project description: Click here to understand how to use Engagement HQ's text editor for the project description.

 The heading should be no more than five words (e.g. the above heading* is five words).
 The intro should be no more than 25 words (e.g. the above intro is 12 words).

 The next line (bolded) should explain when feedback is open and closed (one line).

 Clearly explain what the project is about and why it’s important for people to have their say (one paragraph).

-If you want more context upfront, embed a video in the project description or a flipbook showing the document that you’re consulting on.
+If you want more context upfront, embed a video or any interactive content in the project description or even a flipbook showing the document that you’re consulting on.